 Industry Analysis & Industry Trends

-Revenue in the Global Music Production and Distribution industry fell over the five years to 2013 because many of the industry's largest companies have failed to leverage a crop of potential new revenue streams to compensate for the extreme drop in physical album sales over the past five years.
-Unfortunately, over the five years to 2018, industry revenue is expected to continue contracting, and music companies' performance over the next five years hinges on their ability to embrace new technology... read more
+Revenue in the Global Music Production and Distribution industry fell over the five years to 2015 because many of the industry's largest companies have failed to leverage a crop of potential new revenue streams to compensate for the extreme drop in physical album sales over the past five years.
+Unfortunately, over the five years to 2020, industry revenue is expected to continue contracting, and music companies' performance over this period hinges on their ability to embrace new technology... read more